The Wolves Are Back Literature Guide

 CONNECT: Does nature need human help to stay in balance?
 How?

-Go with your family to a natural area away from the city.
+Visit a natural area away from the city.
 Go for a hike and listen for sounds of nature.
 Talk about what you hear.
-Sit down together in a quiet area and don’t talk or make sounds for ten minutes.
+Sit down in a quiet area and don’t talk or make sounds for ten minutes.
 Count with tally marks on paper or on your fingers how many different sounds of nature you hear.

 Pick up trash on your walks in the woods and around town.
 Pollution is bad for the environment wherever it is.